 We evaluated wood fillers based on effectiveness, ease of use, value, and versatility.
 Here are the best wood fillers you can buy today.

 Best Overall: DAP Plastic Wood All Purpose Wood Filler

 Coming in as our number one pick is DAP Plastic Wood.
-This all-purpose, solvent-based wood filler is formulated with real wood fibers.
+This all-purpose, water-based latex wood filler is formulated with real wood fibers.
 It looks and acts like actual wood, except once it hardens, it's three times as strong.
 You can sand, drill, cut, stain, and paint it without worrying about splitting, shrinking, or cracking.
 It even works as a sturdy anchor for nails and screws.

 DAP's heavy-duty, professional-grade filler comes in multiple finish colors, including natural, golden oak, red oak, walnut, and white.
 The no-mix formula makes it easy to spread in an even, smooth layer on your furniture, doors, windows, or woodwork.
 Because it has little objectionable odor, it's a great choice for interior projects in rooms without windows that easily open.
 And once you are finished, this wood filler cleans up easily with just soap and water.

 Best Multi-Use: Minwax Color-Matched Wood Filler